Hringsbjarg cliff is a 60-metre-high cliff on the east side of the Tjörnes peninsula in North-East Iceland.

 Dettifoss as seen from the east bank

-When you find yourself standing on top of Hringsbjarg cliff you will either have just visited Jökulsárgljúfur and Ásbyrgi and if you are anything like me, then you will still be in awe over the rugged beauty of this area.
+When you find yourself standing on top of Hringsbjarg cliff, you will either have just visited Jökulsárgljúfur and Ásbyrgi, and if you are anything like me, you will still be in awe of the rugged beauty of this area.

 Botnstjörn pond in Ásbyrgi - the capital city of the Icelandic elves

-It is better to reach the view platform when driving from Húsavík, as it is located almost immediately as you drive up on Hringsbjarg cliff, so I am sure that a lot of people coming from Àsbyrgi, and being in Iceland for the first time, miss this observation platform.
+It is better to reach the view platform when driving from Húsavík, as it is located almost immediately as you drive up the Hringsbjarg cliff.
+I am sure that many people coming from Àsbyrgi and being in Iceland for the first time miss this observation platform.

 Birdwatching on Hringsbjarg cliff

-The swampy plains are rich in birdlife and from Hringsbjarg you will see lakes and lagoons and rivers.
+The swampy plains are rich in birdlife, and from Hringsbjarg you will see lakes, lagoons, and rivers.
 One of the lakes in Kelduhverfi is called Skjálftavatn or Lake Earthquake.

-It was named appropriately as this 9 km² lake got created in a big earthquake on the 13th of January 1976.
+It was appropriately named, as this 9 km² lake was created by a major earthquake on the 13th of January 1976.
 This earthquake is called the Kópasker Earthquake and measured a whopping 6.3 on the Richter Scale.

 The Arctic Henge on Melrakkaslétta

-On Melrakkaslétta plain you will find one of the northernmost spots on the mainland of Iceland, Hraunhafnartangi, but I have added a special travel-blog on that beautiful spot, where I created my own Arctic Circle and stepped over it :)
+On the Melrakkaslétta plain, you will find one of the northernmost spots on the mainland of Iceland, Hraunhafnartangi, but I have written another travel blog about that beautiful spot, where I created my own Arctic Circle and stepped over it :)

 Hraunhafnartangi - one of the northernmost spots of Iceland

 I adore this beautiful bird with the colourful beak.
-One of the best locations for meeting the puffin is at Látrabjarg in the Westfjords, where it is so tame that you can get very close to it.
+One of the best places to see puffins is at Látrabjarg in the Westfjords, where they are so tame that you can get very close.

-The cute puffin is so popular both amongst Icelanders and our foreign visitors that we sometimes refer to it as the symbol of Iceland.
+The cute puffin is so popular amongst both Icelanders and foreign visitors that we sometimes refer to it as the symbol of Iceland.

 The driftwood beach - Fjallahöfn